 Best SSDs for Video Editing in 2026

-We tested 24+ ssds to find the best for video editing.
-Winner: Crucial P3 1TB.
+We tested 29+ ssds to find the best for video editing.
+Winner: WD Black SN850X 1TB.
 Data-backed, no affiliate bias.

 OverLKD Score — calculated from specs, value & market position.
 No paid reviews.

-For video editing, the P3 1TB in this segment is the rational pick: NVMe PCIe 3.0 interface for max throughput, 3500 MB/s/3000 MB/s for responsive system feel, and 1TB storage.
-The SK Hynix Platinum P41 1TB charges more with diminishing real-world returns at these speeds.
-With an OverLKD Score of 39/100. for video editing, the scoring model gives extra weight to timeline stability and export consistency under sustained load.
+For video editing, the Black SN850X 1TB in this segment is the rational pick: PCIe 4.0 x4 NVMe 2.0 interface for max throughput, 7300 MB/s/6300 MB/s for responsive system feel, and 1TB storage.
+The Crucial MX500 1TB charges more with diminishing real-world returns at these speeds.
+With an OverLKD Score of 39/100.
+In for video editing, timeline stability and export consistency under sustained load are weighted higher than isolated benchmark wins.
 Within for video editing, this page treats robust day-to-day fit and consistent core output as hard buying axes. isolated peak metrics plus short-lived marketing effects only matter when they create measurable day-to-day gains in ssds.

-P3 1TB wins video editing.
-3500 MB/s/3000 MB/s, 1TB, SLC cache in this segment.
+Black SN850X 1TB wins video editing.
+7300 MB/s/6300 MB/s, 1TB, DRAM cache in this segment.
 With an OverLKD Score of 39/100.
 No competitor at this price comes close.
 Focus on use-case fit first, then compare one realistic alternative only.

 PROOF POINTS